A Survey of Learning Criteria Going Beyond the Usual Risk: Historical Background

 The requirement (\ref{eqn:perf_consistency}) can be stated in a different but equivalent fashion as follows: for any desired accuracy $\varepsilon > 0$ and confidence $0 < \delta < 1$, there must exist $N(\varepsilon,\delta) \in \NN$ such that for any $n \geq N(\varepsilon,\delta)$, we have

 The condition (\ref{eqn:perf_PAC}) emphasizes \emph{precision} and \emph{confidence} requirements explicitly through the parameters $\varepsilon$ and $\delta$ respectively.
 The highly influential work of \citet{valiant1984a} considers a learning model which emphasizes precisely these points, with a particular interest in the computational complexity of achieving the $(\varepsilon,\delta)$-condition in (\ref{eqn:perf_PAC}).
 This became known as the \term{PAC-learning} model.\footnote{The original idea of \citep{valiant1984a} was fleshed out further in subsequent works by \citet{valiant1984b,valiant1985a}.
 The naming of this model given in the main text (PAC: probably approximately correct) appears to date back to \citet{angluin1988a} and \citet{angluin1988b}.
 The textbook of \citet{kearns1994CLTIntro} provides good additional background.} In effect, the work of Valiant brought the consistency requirement to the community of computer scientists working on machine learning.\footnote{While the PAC-learning model was the first to receive widespread attention, clearly the general setting of Vapnik supersedes the PAC-learning model; the $(\varepsilon,\delta)$-condition (\ref{eqn:perf_PAC}) appears from the start of a book by \citet[Sec.~1.6]{vapnik1982EDBED}, a 1982 English translation of a Russian book published in 1979.
-However, the work of Vapnik was not well-known by computer scientists in the West until the late 1980s, in particular due to the influential work of \citet{blumer1989a}, who introduced and built upon \citet{vapnik1971a}.
-As an aside, according to \citet[Ch.~2]{vapnik2006Afterword}, L.~Valiant did not know of his work when authoring the seminal 1984 article \citep{valiant1984a}.
-On the other hand, many probability theorists in the West were familiar with the work of Vapnik and Chervonenkis; see for example \citet{dudley1978a} or \citet{pollard1984ConvSP}.} In this community, as is mentioned by \citet{kearns1994a}, it should be noted that the emphasis on the expected value of a generic loss (i.e., the general setting of Vapnik) was largely due to the learning model studied by \citet{haussler1992a}, in which the classical risk $\exx\left[\loss(h)\right]$ plays a central role.\footnote{While the Haussler model is completely centered around $\risk(h) = \exx\left[\loss(h)\right]$ as a performance metric, it should be mentioned that it includes a generalization of how to process this quantity.
-His learning model says to design an algorithm such that $H_{n}$ minimizes the expected ``regret'' $\exx[f(H_{n};\risk)]$, where $f$ can be a function like $f(h;\risk) = \indic\{ \metric(\risk(h),\risk^{\ast}) > \varepsilon \}$ for an arbitrary metric $\metric$, or simply $f(h;\risk) = \risk(h) - \risk^{\ast}$.}
+However, the work of Vapnik was not well-known by computer scientists in the West until the late 1980s, in particular due to the influential work of \citet{blumer1989a}, who introduced and built upon the seminal paper of \citet{vapnik1971a}.
+As an aside, according to \citet[Ch.~2]{vapnik2006Afterword}, L.~Valiant did not know of his work when authoring his influential 1984 article \citep{valiant1984a}.
+On the other hand, many probability theorists in the West were familiar with the work of Vapnik and Chervonenkis; see for example \citet{dudley1978a} or \citet{pollard1984ConvSP}.} In this community, as is mentioned by \citet{kearns1994a}, it should be noted that the emphasis on the expected value of a generic loss (i.e., the general setting of Vapnik) was largely due to the learning model studied by \citet{haussler1992a}, in which the classical risk $\exx_{\ddist}\loss(h)$ plays a central role.